Turn on red

+A BMW hatchback makes a right turn on red in New York State.

 Turn on red is a principle of law permitting vehicles at a traffic light showing a red signal to turn into the direction of traffic nearer to them (almost always after a complete stop, depending on the jurisdiction) when the way is clear, without having to wait for a green signal.

-Canada and the United States are some of few major countries where turning on red is generally allowed.
+Canada and the United States are among only a few major countries where turning on red is generally allowed.
 California was the first state to legalize right-on-red in 1939, with some western states joining throughout the 1950s and 1960s.
 Right-on-red was legalized nationwide in an attempt to save fuel during the 1973 oil crisis.

 As pedestrian fatalities increased nationwide after 2020, some American localities proposed or implemented bans on turning on red.

 Turns

 Right on red

 The simplest version is commonly known as a right turn on red (or simply right on red) in countries that drive on the right side of the road, or a left turn on red in countries that drive on the left side of the road.

 A right turn requires checking only two nearby crosswalks (at least one of which will show "don't walk") and vehicular traffic moving towards the driver, while a left turn or going straight requires checking two crosswalks and vehicular traffic moving in multiple directions.

 When turning right on red, the vehicle typically has to yield to traffic coming from the left, and the crosswalk parallel to that stream if there is one.
-If turning right at a three-way junction from a major road onto a minor road, the vehicle has to yield only to the crosswalk since there is no road on the left side.
-Sometimes, the opposing side has a protected left turn, requiring the vehicle to yield to opposing vehicles turning left, but not any crosswalks.
-In any case, the vehicle turning right on red has to yield only to one stream of vehicles (out of two possible streams) and zero or one crosswalk.
+If turning right at a three-way junction from a major road onto a minor road, the vehicle has to yield to the crosswalk as well as oncoming traffic which may have a protected turn arrow to turn onto the minor road.

 Many jurisdictions that allow right turns on red will allow it to be done in any lane, including the outer lane of a dual or triple right turn.